Universiteit Leiden

 Our courses on the Archaeology of Europe

-In the course Key Developments in European Prehistory, the focus is on agrarian communities.
-Themes that are addressed include the spread of farming in Europe, the rise and history of ritual landscapes, and the deep history of migration.
+The focus is on agrarian communities.
+Themes that may be addressed include the spread of farming in Europe, the rise and history of ritual landscapes, the deep history of migration, Prehistoric religion and cosmology, invention and adaptation of metallurgy, Bronze Age and Iron Age 'world systems', ethnogenesis (Celts, Germans, Scythians), and the legacy of Prehistory in modern Europe.

 This website uses cookies.
 More information.